craigmckeachie/react-course/labs/ts/25-ReduxWithReact.md

    }
    ```

 1. Replace state setter function calls and API calls with calls to dispatch passing action creators.
+Also, remove the `onSave` function and stop passing it as a prop to the `<ProjectList/>` component.

    #### `src\projects\ProjectsPage.tsx`